krobelus/rate-experiments/README.md

    therefore in practise `DRAT-arbitrary-pivot` is usually desired.
 New proof formats such as PR however require explicitly specifying the witness.

 - `natural_model` gives the shared UP-model before checking this proof step.
-This is included to avoid having to do propagation in a checking tool.

 Each witness is a counter-example to some redundancy check.